The Body (2019 film)

-The Body is a 2019 Indian Hindi-language mystery-thriller film written and directed by Jeethu Joseph, produced by Viacom18 Studios and Sunir Kheterpal.
-The film starring Rishi Kapoor, Emraan Hashmi, Vedhika and Sobhita Dhulipala.
-It is the official remake of a 2012 Spanish film The Body, which was already remade unofficially as bilingual films in Kannada and Tamil languages as Game in Kannada and Oru Melliya Kodu in Tamil (2016 film).
+The Body is a 2019 Indian Hindi-language mystery-thriller film written and directed by Jeethu Joseph.
+It stars Rishi Kapoor, Emraan Hashmi, Vedhika and Sobhita Dhulipala.
+It is an official remake of the 2012 Spanish film of the same name.

-The film was released on 13 December 2019.

-This marked the final film appearance of Kapoor before his death on 30 April 2020.
+The film was released on 13 December 2019, and marked the final film appearance of Kapoor prior to his death.